ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 Import a composite layup definition from a HDF5 file.

 * **Parameters:**
-  - path : Load path of the h5 file.
+  - path: Load path of the h5 file.
-  - mode : Specify how objects are imported.
+  - mode: Specify how objects are imported.
-    - append : Imported data/objects are appended to existing model/layup.
+    - append: Imported data/objects are appended to existing model/layup.
-    - overwrite : Replace objects with equal ids in the model with imported instances if possible (not locked).
+    - overwrite: Replace objects with equal ids in the model with imported instances if possible (not locked).
   - projection: Defines whether the imported data is treated as shell or solid data.
     - shell: Default.
 The imported components are mapped onto the reference surface and converted into Modeling Plies.
     - solid: The components are imported one-to-one  exposed as Imported Plies.
 Can be used in combination with ImportedSolidModel (lay-up mapping).
-  - tol_thickness : Mapping tolerance in element thickness direction relative to min element edge length.
+  - tol_thickness: Mapping tolerance in element thickness direction relative to min element edge length.
-  - tol_in_plane : Mapping tolerance in element in-plane direction relative to min element edge length.
+  - tol_in_plane: Mapping tolerance in element in-plane direction relative to min element edge length.
-  - tol_angle : Mapping tolerance for the angles between element normals.
+  - tol_angle: Mapping tolerance for the angles between element normals.
-  - small_hole_threshold : Holes in plies/element sets with an area smaller than this threshold times the area of the element set/ply are filled.
+  - small_hole_threshold: Holes in plies/element sets with an area smaller than this threshold times the area of the element set/ply are filled.
-  - tol_min_angle : Minimum angle tolerance for which tabular correction angles for plies are computed.
+  - tol_min_angle: Minimum angle tolerance for which tabular correction angles for plies are computed.
-  - recompute_ref_directions’ : Whether reference directions should be recomputed from tabular angle data or not.
+  - recompute_ref_directions’: Whether reference directions should be recomputed from tabular angle data or not.
-  - element_sets : A list of Element Sets.
+  - element_sets: A list of Element Sets.
   - offset: Offset for imported plies.
 Defines if imported mesh is interpreted as bottom, middle or top ply surface.
 Valid modes are ‘bottom_offset’, ‘middle_offset’, ‘top_offset’.
   - coord_transform_inputs: Coordinate transform for the imported data.
 Dict with the following properties:
     - “translation_x”, “translation_y”, “translation_z”,